Travelgate/documentation/kb/faqs/faqs-cancel-policies/hotel-sellers-api-cancel-policies.md

 ### Does the same timezone apply to the cancellation policies for all Buyers connected to a Supplier?

-In TravelgateX, the timezone settings for cancellation policies are managed in the Supplier's Metadata, so they will apply uniformly across all their Buyers.
+In Travelgate, the timezone settings for cancellation policies are managed in the Supplier's Metadata, so they will apply uniformly across all their Buyers.